-All confirmed invoices are batched and sent as a “pre-load” to the MSA General Ledger System and to the Purchase Payable System by 2:00 p.m. each day.
+All confirmed invoices are batched and sent as a “pre-load” to the SAP General Ledger System and to the Purchase Payable System by 2:00 p.m. each day.
 This automated process is the preliminary step to recording the invoices to the general ledger and sending outgoing wire transfers for MEH payments; it is a “trial run” to identify errors.
 Pre-load reports detailing any errors with the load are received by 3:00 p.m.
 The Settlements Manager reviews the reports for unresolved errors.
 Any exceptions are resolved and the final batch load is sent by 4:30 p.m.
 The final load actually records the information to the general ledger and initiates wire transfers.
 The final load reports (the same as the pre-load reports) are also reviewed for problems.
 If any problems are noted, they are resolved and the reports are filed.

 Payment Receipt